Philippine-American War Scrapbook

 Scope and Contents

-The school ledger documents the school registration of individual children in the Manila border towns of Sampaloc, Ermita, and La Miguel from 1890 to 1898.
-The ledger includes the children's full name, their age, the name of their father and his profession, their school fees, and the date they started their studies.
-Not all pages are legible, as newspaper clippings were pasted directly on top of the ledger pages.
+The school ledger contains the school registration records of children in the Manila border towns of Sampaloc, Ermita, and La Miguel from 1890 to 1898.
+The ledger states each student's full name, age, name of father and father's profession, school fees, and the date studies were begun.
+Not all of the pages are legible, as newspaper clippings were pasted directly on top of the ledger.

 Dates